-- 1. Is the use of the personal data both relevant and necessary to the purpose for which the system is being designed? - □ No (Explain) - Yes.
-The data in use is necessary to perform core functionality of the TOP process.
-Without this data, TOP would not be able to perform its function. - 2.
-Will the system derive new data or create previously unavailable data about an individual through a data aggregation process? - ⊠ No (Go to Section VI.) - \Box Yes (Continue) - 2a.
+- 1. Is the use of the personal data both relevant and necessary to the purpose for which the system is being designed? - □ No (Explain)

+Yes

+- 2. Will the system derive new data or create previously unavailable data about an individual through a data aggregation process?

+- \boxtimes No (Go to Section VI.)

+- \Box Yes (Continue)

+- 2a.
 Will the new data be placed in the individual's employment or other type of record (whether manual or electronic) that is retrieved by name, SSN, or other personal identifier?

-\Box No
+- 🗆 No

-- □ Yes (Identify the record/database, or type of record/database.) - \boxtimes Not Applicable - 2b.
+- \Box Yes (Identify the record/database, or type of record/database.)

+- \Box Not Applicable

+- 2b.
 Can the system make determinations about individuals or employees that would not be possible without the new data?

-🗆 No
+- 🗆 No

-□ Yes (Explain)
+- □ Yes (Explain)

-- \boxtimes Not Applicable
+- \Box Not Applicable

 - 2c.
 Will the data be retrieved by personal identifier (name, SSN, employee number, computer ID number, etc.)?
 The data can be retrieved by name, but data relating to individuals are not disclosed to the public.

 - \Box No (Go to Section VI.)

 - \Box Yes (List retrieval fields)

-- \boxtimes Not Applicable
+$[\]Box$ Not Applicable

-- 2d.
-Are there potential effects on the due process rights of citizens and lawfully admitted aliens?
-2d-l.
+2d.
+Are there potential effects on the due process rights of citizens and lawfully admitted aliens?2d-l.
 Consolidation and linkage of files and systems?

+🗆 No □ Yes □ Not Applicable

 2d-2.
 Derivation of data?

+🗆 No □ Yes □ Not Applicable

 2d-3.
-Accelerated information processing and decision-making?
+Accelerated in nformation processi ing and decision-making?

+🗆 No □ Yes □ Not Applicable

 2d-4.
-Use of new technologies?
+Use of new te echnologies?

+🗆 No □ Yes □ Not Applicable

 2e.
 How are any effects discussed in 2d-1 through 2d-4 to be mitigated?
-Not Applicable